 - Meet customers where they are within the journey

-All organizations must establish and understand the customer journey and ensure every communication touchpoint is relevant and timely.
+All organisations must establish and understand the customer journey and ensure every communication touchpoint is relevant and timely.

 - Increase customer communications thoughtfully

 There needs to be action behind every customer communication.
-Customers are craving education, thought leadership, product knowledge, and ways they can use an organization’s products and solutions more efficiently.
+Customers are craving education, thought leadership, product knowledge, and ways they can use an organisation’s products and solutions more efficiently.

 - Combine communication channels to be most effective

 There is no absolute, guaranteed way to connect with customers.
 Yes – communication preferences play a role, but many organisations have found success in leveraging multiple touchpoints and channels to engage with their customers.

 Organisations and their employees are working hybrid, from the office or fully remote.
 The best way to have a consistent look and feel to any communication outreach, that is accessible and able to be coordinated and updated, is to have a unified customer communication platform.